 Practical Patterns

-Here are evaluation setups we see working well in production:
+A few evaluation setups that work well in production:

 Cost Considerations

 Each judge evaluation is one additional LLM call.
-Here is how to keep costs reasonable:
+A few ways to keep costs reasonable:

 - •Use sample rates for high-volume agents.
 10-20% gives statistically meaningful quality signals without evaluating every run.

 - •Choose efficient judge models.
-You do not need the most expensive model for evaluation.
+You don't need the most expensive model for evaluation.
 A mid-range model with strong reasoning often scores just as reliably.

 - •Keep criteria focused.
 Five specific criteria beat twenty vague ones.
 Fewer criteria means shorter judge prompts and lower token usage.

 - •Use filters to exclude noise.
-Do not evaluate test runs, internal debugging, or low-value traffic.
+Don't evaluate test runs, internal debugging, or low-value traffic.

 Getting Started